jcarlen/WineCatalogs/FineTuneTraining/FineTuneTraining.md

 	Output is data/foo.traineddata - check the size it should be slightly larger than the eng.traineddata file it was built off

-### 6)  test out the model to see if more iterations can be helpful without overfitting
+### 6)  Test out the model to see if more iterations can be helpful without overfitting

     sh jane/janetrain.sh